-You can buy a data package for your dongle like you would for your mobile and if you want to use your dongle abroad, your package will need to cover this.
+A dongle is a small device that fits into a USB port on your computer so that you can access the internet wherever you are.
+You can buy a data package for your dongle like you would for your mobile, but if you want to use it abroad, your package will need to cover this.

+When you use your mobile phone abroad, it's known as roaming.
 This is when your phone automatically connects to another network while you're away so that you can call, text or use the internet.

 Roaming can become very expensive as you're typically charged a higher rate than you would be in the UK.

 If roaming is included in your phone plan, you'll need to check your settings to make sure it's enabled in order to use your phone abroad - Apple phones have this switched off by default.

 EU law means that people can use their mobile phones in Europe without paying any more than they would in the UK.
 But with the UK leaving the EU, and no agreement currently in place, this will no longer apply once the transition period that’s expected to end on 31 December 2020 is over.